-In a recently televised interview, a Navy SEALs representative listed four key mental techniques taught to SEAL candidates.
-The second of those techniques was mental rehearsal.
+Recently-retired United States Navy SEALs staff psychologist Eric Potterat, PhD, lists four key mental techniques taught to SEAL candidates (BUD/S trainees).
+The second of those techniques is mental rehearsal.
 Here’s how you can apply this to help increase your own test performance.

-That gray organ betwixt your ears is a virtual time machine that can be used for helping or harming your test performance.
-As a highschool teacher I noticed that some of my students–eager and able to answer questions during class discussions–were bombing miserably on my tests.
+That gray organ betwixt your ears is a virtual time machine that can be used for helping or harming your performance, whether on a an exam, on the playing field, or on the battlefield.
+As a high school teacher, I noticed that some of my students–eager and able to answer questions during class discussions–were bombing miserably on my tests.

 I began researching test anxiety to try and find a solution to their problem, and soon discovered some rock-solid techniques for reducing that stress that was hindering their performance.
-One powerful tool I uncovered was mental rehearsal, that is, carefully and clearly envisioning a successful performance before the event.
+One powerful tool I uncovered was the same one Dr. Potterat credited with improving BUD/S trainee passing rates.
+Mental rehearsal involves carefully and clearly envisioning a successful performance before the event.

-- Clearly envision your test (it helps to actually go sit in the room and seat where you’ll be taking the exam, if that’s possible).
-Close your eyes and imagine the other students coming in and sitting down, the prof passing out the exam, the feel of the pencil in your hand, the smell of the paper, etc. The more clearly you can mentally place yourself in the situation, the more effective will be the technique.
+- Clearly envision your test.
+If possible, it helps to actually go sit in the place where you’ll be taking the exam.
+For example, close your eyes and imagine the other students coming in and sitting down, the prof passing out the exam, the feel of the pencil in your hand, the smell of the paper, etc. The more clearly you can mentally place yourself in the situation, the more effective will be the technique.

 - Mentally begin the test.
 Allow yourself to feel confident and in control as you work efficiently through the questions/problems.
 Imagine yourself getting a really difficult question, one that would normally induce panic.
 Now imagine your best possible response; for instance, you can say to yourself, “no problem.
 I’m going to skip this one for now, and come back to it.
 There are lots of other questions that I can answer, and perhaps one of those will remind me how to do this one.”